to the Earth,

 Elders teach us that we can look at life backwards.
 Rather than thinking that we only need to be successful materially, we are learning from our elders that success is also a psychological and spiritual journey.
 We learn patience, presence, relating, we learn that being with is as important as doing to.
 We learn that taking time to relate to others builds community and makes us feel better.
 We become more content.
 Feel more at peace.
 So much of the research today reveals that the way we are socially connected to others, how much of a community surrounds us, determines our physical and psychological, even our spiritual health.

 The only control we humans have available to us is how we look at our world, how we view others.
 We can train our minds in such a way that when we 'see' elders we see beauty, wealth of spirit and experience, we 'see' a desirable way of being.
 Seeing a desirable way of being, we desire to achieve who they are, what they stand for.
-Elders are beings filled equanimity, with kindness and compassion for others and the world.
+Elders are beings filled with equanimity, kindness and compassion for others and the world.
 Once we have trained our mindset, our viewpoint, in such a way, we will look at eldercare communities as learning communities where we younger in age can learn to be at peace with ourselves.

 Eldercare communities thus become ashrams, psychological and spiritual learning communities for us to deepen our lives, to stay connected to our humanity, our spirit.